 - TEFL Certificate or Diploma (Cambridge CELTA, Trinity or equivalents i.e. min.80 hours & 6 hours observed TP – native speakers)

-The ideal candidate is reliable, responsible, highly motivated and flexible (being able to work with all age groups and course specializations) articulate and willing to work closely with students, management and the staff.
-Artistic talents will be appreciated.
+The ideal candidate is reliable, responsible, highly motivated, and flexible (being able to work with all age groups and course specializations) articulate, and willing to work closely with students, management, and the staff.
+Artistic talents are appreciated.

 - General English / Conversation at all levels and age groups from beginners to proficiency levels A1-C2

-- Cambridge ESOL exams: IELTS, First Certificate in English FCE at level B2, Advanced Cerificate CAE at C1, Certificate of Proficiency in English at C2 – Council of Europe Global Scale – reference: Common European Framework of Reference for Language
+- Cambridge English Assessment exams: FCE at B2, CAE at C1, CPE at C2 in accordance with the Council of Europe Global Scale – reference: Common European Framework of Reference for Language CEFR

 - in company training